racklet/racklet.io/README.md

 ## Publishing the site

-The Flux website is published automatically by [Netlify](https://netlify.com) when changes are pushed to the `master` branch.
+The Racklet website is published automatically by [Netlify](https://netlify.com) when changes are pushed to the `main` branch.
 The site does not need to be published manually.

 ### Preview builds